 Contributeurs/contributrices & développeurs/développeuses

-« Media File Renamer: Rename Files (Manual or Auto) » est un logiciel libre.
+« Media File Renamer: Rename Files (Manual, Auto & AI) » est un logiciel libre.
 Les personnes suivantes ont contribué à cette extension.Contributeurs

-“Media File Renamer: Rename Files (Manual or Auto)” a été traduit dans 12 locales.
+“Media File Renamer: Rename Files (Manual, Auto & AI)” a été traduit dans 12 locales.
 Remerciez l’équipe de traduction pour ses contributions.

 Le développement vous intéresse ?